featheredtoast/discourse_docker/launcher_go/README.md

 ### Autocomplete support

-Run `source <(./launcher2 sh)` to activate completions for the current shell, or add the results to your dotfiles
+Run `source <(./launcher2 sh)` to activate completions for the current shell, or add the results of `./launcher2 sh` to your dotfiles

-Autocompletes commands, subcommands, and suggests `app.yml` config files from your containers directory.
+Autocompletes commands, subcommands, and suggests `app` config files from your containers directory.
 Having a long site name should not feel like a pain to type.